HaitaoMao/HaitaoMao.github.io/pages/Me.md

 ### Activity

-I am a hoster in [MLNLP](https://mp.weixin.qq.com/s/IUjQIVCSKexVKuV_jz5SRg) and [AITIME](http://www.aitime.cn/).
+I am a host in [MLNLP](https://mp.weixin.qq.com/s/IUjQIVCSKexVKuV_jz5SRg) and [AITIME](http://www.aitime.cn/).
 Feel free to contact me if you need a hoster.

 I have hosted talks as follows: